-As probably most of us know, there are a lot of nutritional rules and tips in our modern times.
+As probably most of us know, in this day and age there are tons of diet rules and nutrition tips.
 And that is basically a good thing.
-Because not for nothing we have nutritionists who make an important contribution to our general well-being with their research.
-We would not know, for example, that certain types of nutrition can be detrimental to our health or even contribute to the cause of certain diseases.
+After all, it is not for nothing that we have nutritionists and the like whose research makes an important contribution to our general well-being.
+We would not know, for example, that certain diets can be detrimental to health or even contribute to certain diseases.

-Nevertheless, despite all the rules and tips on nutrition, we should not forget our own body sensation.
-Because our body knows exactly what or how much it needs at any given moment.
-Therefore, it is advisable for all of us to trust our body and develop a better feeling for whether we are hungry or have appetite or are just thirsty, for example.
-So let us ask ourselves: What tastes good, what is good for me?
-What is perhaps not good for me?
+But still, with all the rules and tips on nutrition should not forget about their own body image.
+Because our body knows very well what or how much it needs at the moment.
+That’s why we are all encouraged to trust the body and develop a better and better sense of whether we are hungry or appetite, for example, or simply thirsty.
+So let’s ask ourselves: What tastes good to me, what is good for me?
+What is possibly not good for me?

-Examples of this are when the body knows exactly what it needs and nutritional rules would take a back seat: A hot summer’s day, when the desire for fluids is particularly great.
-Something juicy, slightly sweet is just the right thing.
-Also the days and weeks after Christmas, when you feel more like fruit and vegetables and less like something sweet or fatty.
+Examples of when the body knows exactly what it needs and nutrition rules take a back seat would be: A hot summer day when the craving for fluids is particularly strong.
+Something juicy and slightly sweet is just the right thing.
+Likewise, the days and weeks after Christmas, when you again have more desire for fruits and vegetables and less on sweets or fatty.

 But not only what, but also how much our body wants, it tells us.
-Although our portion sizes are strongly influenced by external factors, only we ourselves know when we are really full.
-The feeling of satiety occurs after about 15-20 minutes.
-So if you eat too fast and take in too much, you may end up eating too much.
-You can avoid this by chewing well and eating slowly.
+Although our portion sizes are strongly influenced by external factors, only we ourselves know when we are truly full.
+The feeling of satiety occurs only after about 15-20 minutes.
+So, if you eat too fast and you overindulge, you may end up eating too much.
+You can avoid this with good chewing and slow eating.
 So we should stop eating when we are full and not force ourselves to gulp down the last bite.
-Any leftover food can simply be stored in boxes and/or in the refrigerator.
+Leftovers can be easily stored in boxes and/or in the refrigerator.

 Listen to your own body !
-Let’s trust in our own body sensation and learn to distinguish appetite from hunger and thirst and to pay attention to sufficient quantities.
-Of course, we should not completely ignore long-standing and frequently tested nutritional tips.
-Therefore we have linked the 10 rules of the German Society for Nutrition HERE.
+Let’s trust our body feeling and learn to distinguish appetite from hunger and from thirst as well as to pay attention to sufficient quantities.
+Of course, we should not completely leave out nutrition tips that have been studied for many years and often.
+For this we have 10 rules of the German Society for Nutrition HERE link.